codahale/lockstitch-go/design.md

 An adversary attacking an `StE` scheme can decrypt a signed message sent to them and re-encrypt it for someone else, allowing them to pose as the original sender.
 This scheme makes simple replay attacks impossible by including both the intended sender and receiver's public keys in the protocol state.
-The initial [HPKE](#hybrid-public-key-encryption) -style portion of the protocol can be trivially constructed by an adversary with an ephemeral key pair of their choosing.
+The initial [HPKE-style](#hybrid-public-key-encryption) portion of the protocol can be trivially constructed by an adversary with an ephemeral key pair of their choosing.
 However, the final portion is the sUF-CMA secure [EdDSA-style Schnorr signature scheme](#digital-signatures) from the previous section and unforgeable without the sender's private key.